 Another sign is digestive issues, especially symptoms such as burping, acid reflux, bloating, constipation, and/or diarrhea.
 Liver and gallbladder issues are FAR more common than too much or too little digestive acids, regardless of symptoms.

 If you have right-sided pain, specifically the right shoulder, right neck, right arm, right hip, right thigh, and headaches (especially on the right side) this may be a sign of liver and gallbladder issues.
 For people with chronic right-sided pain issues, the most common culprits are the liver and gallbladder.
 Some people say, “I hurt it doing such and such” to which I ask, “how come it doesn’t heal like the rest of the body?”
-Because there is an underlying liver and gallbladder issue, usually.
+Because there are underlying liver and gallbladder issues, usually.
 What tips me off as a chiropractor to an underlying liver or gallbladder problem is someone who comes in with right-sided neck, head, shoulder, or hip pain that won’t go away with chiropractic or massage.

 Gallbladder Area Pain